Our department offers multiple opportunities for medical students to learn about the specialty of Otolaryngology.

 Medical students taking clinical rotations in Otolaryngology are expected to:

+Medical students should read Primary Care Otolaryngology, answer the questions at the end of each chapter, and ask residents and faculty any questions necessary to clarify those answers.
 Additionally, students should utilize the American Academy of Otolaryngology educational program COOL (Clinical Otolaryngology Online).
 Students are allowed to include virtual cases reviewed through COOL in their case logs.

-You're encouraged to view interactive lectures on the following topics:
+Students are also encouraged to view interactive lectures on the following topics:

 - Nasal Obstruction